-I recommend using the same type of yarn you used for crocheting the pieces you'll be joining; in my opinion, this works best if you use the same type of fiber in the same general weight.
+You can use the same type of yarn you used for crocheting the pieces you'll be joining.
+This works best if you use the same type of fiber in the same general weight.

 You can, however, use a different color (or colors) if you like; in some cases, you may wish to use a contrasting color, and in others you might want to use a closely-matching color.
-In this tutorial, I chose a yarn that is both; my yarn contrasts with the outer rounds of my squares, which are dark, but it is... a color that was used in the squares.
+This tutorial uses yarn that contrasts with the outer rounds of the squares, which are dark, but is a color that was used in the squares.

-In the photo at left, you can see how my finished join looks.
-If you'd like to take a closer look at the picture, or any of the pictures in this tutorial, you can click on it to see it enlarged.
+In the photo at left, you can see how the finished join looks.
+If you'd like to take a closer look at the picture or any of the pictures in this tutorial, you can click on it to see it enlarged.

 02 of 12